popphp/popphp-framework/README.md

 NEW FEATURES
 ------------

+* Bootstrap functionality has been added to provide basic application scaffolding.
 * The new CSS component has been added to the framework.
 * The DOM component has been updated to include parsing capabilities.
 * The new Debug component has been added to the framework.